 Complex Computer Models

 With the recent advances in computer processing speed and storage capacity, computer modeling has taken a more prominent role in support of scientific theories.
-Computer models use the computational and decision making capabilities of computers to calculate the state and progress of a natural system such as the weather, fluid flow, chemical reactions, etc. When such models are based on exactly known physical laws such as in chemistry, physics, engineering, etc., the results can be very reliable, if the possibility of calculational instability (Number and Chaos theory) is carefully checked.
-However, in complex systems where the complete laws and data are not known nor exactly known, the results are unproven.
+Computer models use computation and decision making capabilities to calculate the state and progress of a natural system such as the weather, fluid flow, chemical reactions, etc. When such models are based on exactly known physical laws such as in chemistry, physics, engineering, etc., the results can be very reliable, if the possibility of calculational instability (Number and Chaos theory) is carefully checked.
+However, in complex systems where the complete laws and data are not known nor exactly known, the results prove nothing.

 In complex systems where the laws are not completely known, it has become believed that a computer model can prove understanding of a natural system and become the testing ground for theories.
 The method is superficially like the hard sciences.
-Parameters are adjusted and the model run to see if the results are the same as past measurements of the real world.
-As if using Induction, the model is presumed correct if the results match the expectations.
-The problem is that such modeling is not Induction, based on reduction and repeatability, because the measurements used to confirm the model are not the result of deliberate variation and measurement of the consequences in the real world.
+Parameters are adjusted and the model run to see if the results are the same as measurements of the real world.
+As if using induction, the model is presumed correct if the results match the expectations.
+The problem is that such modeling is not induction, based on reduction and repeatability.
+The measurements used to confirm the model are not the result of deliberate variation and measurement of the consequences.
 Also the real-world data used to start the calculations is simply not complete enough to give accurate results.